-Section 550 Tribal Court Jurisdiction (8 PYTC §2-1-550)
+Section 540 Tribal Court Jurisdiction (8 PYTC § 2-1-540)

-The Tribal Courts shall have jurisdiction over all violations of the Act, the Compact, the Ordinance, or any Office regulation and over all employees and patrons of the Gaming Enterprise Division and may grant such other relief as is necessary and proper for the enforcement of this Ordinance and of the provisions of any Management Contract, including but not limited to injunctive relief against acts in violation thereof subject to arbitration procedures, if any, applicable to any

-Management Contract.
-Nothing in this Ordinance, however, shall be construed to authorize or require the criminal trial and punishment of non-Indians except to the extent allowed by any applicable present or future Act of Congress or any applicable federal court decision.
+The Tribal Courts shall have jurisdiction over all violations of the Act, the Compact, the Ordinance, or any Office regulation, and over all employees and patrons of the Gaming Enterprise Division and may grant such other relief as is necessary and proper for the enforcement of this Ordinance and of the provisions of any management contract, including but not limited to, injunctive relief against acts in violation thereof, subject to arbitration procedures, if any, applicable to any management contract.
+Nothing, however, in this Ordinance shall be construed to authorize or require the criminal trial and punishment of non-Indians except to the extent allowed by any applicable present or future Act of Congress or any applicable federal court decision.

-Section 560 Tribal Court Review of Adverse Licensing Decisions (8 PYTC §2-1-560)
+Section 550 Tribal Court Review of Adverse Licensing Decisions (8 PYTC § 2-1-550)

-- (A) If a respondent disagrees with the adverse licensing decision of the Executive Director, they can file a petition with the Pascua Yaqui Tribal Court to review the Executive Director's decision. - (B) The Tribal Court shall overturn the decision of the Executive Director if the court finds the Director's decision was arbitrary, capricious, an abuse of discretion, or contrary to Tribal or federal law. - (C) The Tribal Court decision may be appealed to the Court of Appeals in accordance with the Tribe's Rules of Appellate Procedure.
+- (A) If a respondent disagrees with the adverse licensing decision of the Executive Director, (s)he can file a petition with the Pascua Yaqui Tribal Court to review the Executive Director's decision. - (B) The Tribal Court shall overturn the decision of the Executive Director if the court finds the Director's decision was arbitrary, capricious, an abuse of discretion, or contrary to tribal or federal law. - (C) The Tribal Court decision may be appealed to the Court of Appeals in accordance with the Tribe's Rule of Appellate Procedure.

-Section 570 Patron Dispute Hearings (8 PYTC §2-1-570)
+Section 560 Patron Dispute Hearings (8 PYTC § 2-1-560)